“Listening is a sacrifice.” — Christopher DeLaurenti

 DeLaurenti felt the escalating intensity of the events just after Michael Brown’s shooting because he was immersed in social media’s convergence of narratives about Ferguson and the rioting that ensued.
 Images were being uploaded, in some cases, in real time.

 Sontag enjoins us to question our complicity in this co-spectatorship of pain.
-Yet artistically, DeLaurenti plays in the interstitial between visuals and audio, but also between close up and distant sounds that surruptitously snag us on our journey to over-hearing.
-Because we are only listening to Ferguson through DeLaurenti’s splicing, rather than watching events tumble out chaotically, it feels less complicitous.
+Yet artistically, DeLaurenti plays in the interstice between visuals and audio, but also between close up and distant sounds that surreptitously snag us on our journey to over-hearing.
+Because we are only listening to Ferguson through DeLaurenti’s splicing, rather than watching events tumble out chaotically, it feels less complicit.
 We are witness, yes: with eyes shut we’re able to listen deeply, to conjure a face or a body.
 This eavesdropping allows a further slipping in.

 Perhaps we’re co-auditors more than co-conspirators.
 DeLaurenti says he wants to listen as if he’d never heard these stories before.
 And in doing so, perhaps he, and we, can listen with empathy.